Judges at the International Criminal

 Why only Africans?

-UCL's Philippe Sands told the BBC: "On the website of the ICC everyone indicted is African and black or both.
+UCL's Philippe Sands told the BBC: "On the website of the ICC everyone indicted is African and black or both."That's a problem because Africans don't have a monopoly on international crime.

 "That has caused a backlash.
 African countries are saying, 'Why focus on us?
 Look at what is going on around the world.'"